-- 1) Make sure the lifter's vacuum generating system is functioning correctly (see MAINTENANCE: VACUUM TEST). - 2) Apply the vacuum pads to the load as previously directed. - 3) When the vacuum level registers above 16" Hg [-54 kPa] on the vacuum gauge (see To LIFT AND MOVE THE LOAD: Load Capacity and the Lift Light to follow), place the power switch in the "off" ( ) position. - 4) Raise the load a minimal distance, to assure that it is supported by the lifter. - 5) Monitor the vacuum gauge while the load is suspended for 5 minutes: The lifter must maintain a minimum vacuum level of 10" Hg [-34 kPa] during this time.
+- 1) Make sure the lifter's vacuum generating system is functioning correctly (see MAINTENANCE: VACUUM TEST). - 2) Apply the vacuum pads to the load as previously directed. - 3) After the vacuum pumps stop running, place the power switch in the "off" position ( $\bigcirc$ ). - 4) Raise the load a minimal distance, to assure that it is supported by the lifter. - 5) Monitor the vacuum gauge while the load is suspended for 5 minutes: The lifter must maintain a minimum vacuum level of 10" Hg [-34 kPa] during this time.
 If not, the load does not possess the characteristics required for using this lifter.